-Serpens (“the Serpent”) is a faint constellation that is unusual in the sense that it is divided into two parts, with both parts depending on each other, as well as a third constellation, Ophiuchus, for context.
-Its brightest stellar object, Unukalhai, is a giant orange star of magnitude 2.62, and located 75 light years away from Earth.
+Serpens is a faint constellation that is unusual in the sense that it is divided into two parts, with both parts of “the Serpent” depending on each other, as well as a third constellation, Ophiuchus, for its mythological representation in the night sky.
 In terms of its shape, the constellation somewhat resembles the constellation of Hydra, on which it is loosely based, but with the major difference being that Serpens has a distinct “head”, whereas Hydra has no such discernible mark.
 The constellation’s brightest stellar object, Unukalhai, is a giant orange star shinning at a magnitude of 2.62, and located at a distance of 75 light years from Earth.

 In classical Greek mythology, there is a story that associates Serpens with a snake held by Asclepius, represented by the nearby constellation of Ophiuchus.
 One of Apollos’ many sons, Asclepius was brought up and instructed in the art of medicine by the wise centaur Chiron, and as the story goes he became so adept as a physician and healer that he could bring the dead back to life.
 After killing a snake, Asclepius witnessed another snake restore it to life merely by placing some unknown herbs on it, which he subsequently used himself to then bring people back to life.
 The constellation is generally taken to represent a huge serpent held by Asclepius, and in classical depictions, Asclepius is shown holding Serpens Caput (the top half of Serpens) in his left hand, and Serpens Cauda (the bottom half of Serpens) in his right hand, thus providing context for both halves of the constellation.

 Even though Serpens does not contain any stars of first magnitude, it has some spectacular stars nevertheless.